Modular proximal optimization for multidimensional total-variation regularization: Other one-dimensional TV variants

 This problem can be solved by observing that $\max_{\norm{\vs}{q} \le 1} \vs^T \vz$ is attained by some vector $\vs$ proportional to $\vz$, of the form $|\vs^*| \propto |\vz|^{p-1}$.
 Therefore, $\vs^*$ in~\eqref{eq:5} is found by taking $\vz = \md \md^T \vu - \md \vy$, computing $\vs = - \sgn(\vz) \odot \left| \vz \right|^{p-1}$ and then rescaling $\vs$ to meet $\norm{\vs}{q} = \lambda$.

-The stepsize can also be computed in closed form owing as the objective function is quadratic.
+The stepsize can also be computed in closed form owing to the objective function being quadratic.
 Note the update in FW takes the form $\vu + \gamma (\vs - \vu)$, which can be rewritten as $\vu + \gamma \vd$ with $\vd = \vs - \vu$.
 Using this notation the optimal stepsize is obtained by solving

 A brief calculation on the above problem yields

 where $\hat{\gamma} = - (\vd^T \md \md^T \vu + \vd^T \md \vy)/(\vd^T \md \md^T \vd)$ is the unconstrained optimal stepsize.
 We note that following \citep{JaggiFW} we also check a ``surrogate duality-gap''